Adamis Pharmaceuticals Corporation (ADMP) upgraded Issued by Wall Street Gurus

-Adamis Pharmaceuticals Corporation (NASDAQ:ADMP) went up by 2.97% from its latest closing price compared to the recent 1-year high of $2.34.
-The company’s stock price has collected 0.97% of gains in the last five trading sessions.
-Press Release reported 17 hours ago that Adamis Announces Appointment of Meera Desai, Ph.D., to Board of Directors
+Adamis Pharmaceuticals Corporation (NASDAQ:ADMP) went up by 2.91% from its latest closing price compared to the recent 1-year high of $2.34.
+The company’s stock price has collected 1.92% of gains in the last five trading sessions.
+Press Release reported on 10/04/21 that Adamis Announces Appointment of Meera Desai, Ph.D., to Board of Directors

 Is It Worth Investing in Adamis Pharmaceuticals Corporation (NASDAQ :ADMP) Right Now?